IslamicRevival/IslamicRevival.github.io/content/blogging_theology/A_Remarkable_Hadith.md

 ### [00:00:00](https://www.youtube.com/watch?v=7Nac9ap7HnE&t=0) - [00:00:00](https://www.youtube.com/watch?v=7Nac9ap7HnE&t=0)

-This YouTube video is titled "A Remarkable Hadith."
-In it, a speaker talks about a hadith, or saying of the Prophet Muhammad, which states that those who do even a tenth of what they have been commanded by God will be saved.
-The speaker goes on to say that this hadith is a reminder to Muslims to not abandon their religion, as doing so will lead to their destruction.
+ "A Remarkable Hadith."
+In it, a speaker talks about a hadith, or saying of the Prophet Muhammad, which states that those who do even a tenth of what they have been commanded by God will be saved. goes on to say that this hadith is a reminder to Muslims to not abandon their religion, as doing so will lead to their destruction.

 **[00:00:00](https://www.youtube.com/watch?v=7Nac9ap7HnE&t=0)** This Hadith tells us that anyone who abandons a tenth of what they have been commanded by God will perish, but that a time will come when anyone who does a tenth of what they have been commanded will be saved.